ArvindHarinder1/PrivatePreviewDocs/2ConnectorGSQLToSQLServer.md

 # Generic SQL Connector - SQL Server Sample

-This tutorial describes the steps you need to perform to automatically provision and deprovision users from Azure AD into a SQL DB.
+This tutorial describes the steps you need to perform to automatically provision and deprovision users from Azure AD into a SQL server using the generic SQL connector.
 For important details on what this service does, how it works, and frequently asked questions, see [Automate user provisioning and deprovisioning to SaaS applications with Azure Active Directory](../app-provisioning/user-provisioning.md).

 ## Capabilities Supported
 > [!div class="checklist"]